BerendKemper/emperjs/README.md

 Static readable and writable property of the <code>server</code>'s <code>IncomingMessage</code> class.
 This property can only be set by a class that is extended at least by the base class.
 If the property is set with the value <code>null</code> it is restored back to the class <code>Request</code>.
 <h3><code>App.ServerResponse</code></h3>
 Static readable and writable property of the <code>server</code>'s <code>ServerResponse</code> class.
 This property can only be set by a class that is extended at least by the base class.
 If the property is set with the value <code>null</code> it is restored back to the class <code>Response</code>.
-<h3><code>App.ApiRegister</code></h3>
+<h3><code>App.ApiRecord</code></h3>
-Static readable and writable property of the <code>App</code>'s <code>ApiRegister</code> class.
+Static readable and writable property of the <code>ApiRegister</code>'s <code>ApiRecord</code> class.
 This property can only be set by a class that is extended at least by the base class.
+If the property is set with the value <code>null</code> it is restored back to the class <code>ApiRecord</code>.
 <h3><code>App.logger</code></h3>
 Static readable property of the <code>App</code>'s logger instance.
 <h3><code>App.mimetypes</code></h3>
 Static readable and writable property of the <code>App</code>'s mimetypes.
-These mimetypes are used at the method <code>response</code>.<code>pipeFile</code> to identify a file's extension with the corresponding mimetype.
+These mimetypes are used at the method <code>response</code>.<code>sendFile</code> to identify a file's extension with the corresponding mimetype.

 <h2>Class: <code>Request</code></h2>
 <ul><li>Extends: <a href="https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_class_http_incomingmessage">http.IncomingMessage</a></li></ul>
 This object is created internally by the server.
 It is passed as the first parameter to an endpoint's function.
 It may be used to access response status, headers and data.
-The class <code>Request</code> can be read from the <code>App</code>'s static property <code>IncomingMessage</code> of and it can be also be written if the value is a class that was extended from <code>Request</code>.
+The class <code>Request</code> can be read from the <code>App</code>'s static property <code>IncomingMessage</code>.
+It can be also be overwritten as long as the value is a class that was extended from <code>Request</code>.
 <h3><code>request.body</code></h3>
 Property where the requests parsed <code>body</code> resides.
-The <code>body</code> is parsed by an individual <code>bodyParser</code>.
+The <code>body</code> is parsed by an individual <code>requestBodyParser</code>.
 <h3><code>Request.bodyParsers</code></h3>
 Static readable property of the <code>Request</code>'s <code>bodyParsers</code> instance.
+Contains individual <code>requestBodyParser</code>.

 <h2>Class: <code>Response</code></h2>
 <ul><li>Extends: <a href="https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_class_http_serverresponse">http.ServerResponse</a></li></ul>
 This object is created internally by the server.
 It is passed as the second parameter to an endpoint's function.
-The class <code>Response</code> can be read from the <code>App</code>'s static property <code>ServerResponse</code> of and it can be also be written if the value is a class that was extended from <code>Response</code>.
+The class <code>Response</code> can be read from the <code>App</code>'s static property <code>ServerResponse</code>.
+It can be also be overwritten as long as the value is a class that was extended from <code>Response</code>.
 <h3><code>response.sendJson(status, data)</code></h3>
 <ul>
 	<details>